lakshmimahitha-0402/AirSense-Airline-Sentiment-Analysis/AirSense_README.md

 - Identify which airlines have the highest and lowest customer satisfaction
 - Detect the primary complaint categories driving negative sentiment
 - Compare airline performance using sentiment scores and confidence metrics
-- Generate AI-powered actionable recommendations using Google Gemini 2.5 Flash
+- Generate AI-powered actionable recommendations using Meta LLaMA 3.1 via Groq
 - Enable natural language Q&A over airline sentiment data for non-technical users

 ---